ThreeMammals/Ocelot/README.md

 ## How to install

-Ocelot is designed to work with ASP.NET core only and is currently built to netcoreapp2.0 [this](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) documentation may prove helpful when working out if Ocelot would be suitable for you.
+Ocelot is designed to work with ASP.NET Core only and is currently targets `netstandard2.0`.
+This means it can be used anywhere .NET Standard 2.0 is supported, including .NET Core 2 and .NET Framework 4.6.1 and up.
+[This](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) documentation may prove helpful when working out if Ocelot would be suitable for you.

 Install Ocelot and it's dependencies using NuGet.